 2. Prevent Lingering

 Address the issue sooner rather than later.
 This will help the issue from turning into a bigger problem, especially if the issue was a misunderstanding in the first place.
-If you do have an argument, wait until you both have calmed down to settle the disagreement in person.
+If you argue, wait until you both have calmed down to settle the disagreement in person.
 This will help both parties to think more clearly about the disagreement.

 3. Meet Face-to-Face

 It’s important to speak with your co-worker about a conflict face-to-face.
-You work in a professional setting so why not keep that an important aspect when you are trying to figure things out with your colleague.
+You work in a professional setting, so why not keep that an important aspect when trying to figure things out with your colleague.
 Remember that this is different than resolving an issue with a family member or a friend.
 How you handle the conflict now will allow you to keep the relationship intact.

 4. Keep Your Chill

 Let’s face it, you’re not going to walk out of this meeting in complete agreement.
-The main thing is to feel as if both parties felt that they were understood.
+The main thing is to feel as if both parties felt understood.
 Listening will be a key component to understanding where your co-worker is coming from.
 Keeping an open mind, as you allow your co-worker to explain how they feel will also help you explain your side of the story.
-Talking through the problem calmly will allow both of you to meet on common ground.
+Talking through the problem calmly will allow you to meet on common ground.

 5. Invite a Third-Party to Join In

-Generally, two adults are capable of resolving an issue themselves, but there are a few exceptions that everyone should keep on their radar.
-While you don’t want to rely on HR to solve all of your problems, don’t feel scared to reach out for help, especially, if your coworker feels the need to mistreat you because of race, sexuality, religion, age or even gender.
-By seeking help from HR right away, they will be able to take an appropriate approach to the situation and resolve the problem promptly.
+Generally, two adults can resolve an issue themselves, but there are a few exceptions that everyone should keep on their radar.
+While you don’t want to rely on HR to solve your problems, don’t feel scared to reach out for help, especially, if your coworker feels the need to mistreat you because of race, sexuality, religion, age, or even gender.
+By seeking help from HR right away, they can take an appropriate approach to the situation and resolve the problem promptly.